Kusanis/Portfolio-Optimization/README.md

 # Portfolio-Optimization
-Deciding an optimal portfolio consisting of apple, microsoft, tesla and google based on the sharpe ratio.
+Deciding an optimal portfolio consisting of seventeen top companies in distinct industries recognized by Nifty 50 Index based on the sharpe ratio.